 And this soup!
-I tend to not eat corn very often or shy away from items that feature it because we’re completely spoiled by the best corn EVER in the summertime.
+I tend to not eat corn very often or shy away from items that feature it because we’re completely spoiled by the best corn EVER in the summertime and I like to eat it simply.
 My dad plants rows in stages so that we can lengthen its season.
 Not exaggerating.
 Truly the best.
 I had a culinary instructor who explained seasonal cooking like this one time: “If I wanted to make you some corn, like the best possible corn, I would bring a portable stove out to a corn field and we would pick, shuck, and boil it right there.
 That’s how delicate the situation is.”
 I was fist bumping that sentiment with my mind before he even formed the entire thought.
 SO crucial to get it fresh while it’s on.
-The sugars fade to starch and just like that–chewy, dry corn experience.
 Frozen kernels would be just as tasty in this soup if corn isn’t so fresh where you live.

 CREAMY MILLET CORN CHOWDER WITH GREENS